Information on Culinary Arts Schools and Careers

 Many graduates of culinary arts schools enter the workforce in entry-level positions.
 Students who pursue chef training may start as a line cook, while graduates of management programs may start as assistant restaurant managers.
 Full-service restaurants and traveler accommodations, like hotels and resorts, employ the largest number of professional chefs, as reported by the Bureau of Labor Statistics (BLS).
 As in any other profession, gaining experience during a culinary arts career is integral in gaining positions of higher responsibility.

 Ultimately, culinary managers and chef salaries vary by position and industry.
 More highly paid chefs work mainly in upscale restaurants and hotels, as well as in major metropolitan and resort areas.
-According to the BLS, the average annual earnings of chefs and head cooks in 2008 came to $38,770.
-The middle 50 percent earned a salary between $29,050 and $51,540.
-That same year, the average annual salary for food service and culinary managers came to $46,320, with the middle 50 percent earning between $36,670 and $59,580.
+According to the BLS, the average annual earnings of chefs and head cooks nationwide in 2014 came to $45,880, with the top 10 percent earning $73,720.
+That same year, the average annual salary for food service managers came to $53,500, with the top 10 percent earning $82,360.
 Notable among all of the findings was that, understandably, the highest paying food establishments had the most competitive jobs.

 For those who love making and sharing food and are looking for a different kind of job, pursuing a career in culinary arts may be the right thing to do.
 Culinary arts degrees can help the aspiring chef move ahead.